aelkouk/drisk/README.md

 # drisk
-More detailed README is coming
+More detailed README and code documentation is coming soon, apologies for the delay